COVID-19 alert: Read about eased restrictions for businesses in Greater Brisbane from 1am, Friday 22 January.

 If a matter is referred to arbitration, then the time frame to have an agreed plan in place changes to 9 months after the appointment of an arbitrator.

-It is the responsibility of the holders of overlapping resource authorities to ensure that a plan is in place and to notify the Department of Natural Resources, Mines and Energy (see below for notification requirements).
+It is the responsibility of the holders of overlapping resource authorities to ensure that a plan is in place and to notify the Department of Resources (see below for notification requirements).

 Consistency with initial and later development plans